zhouxiang19910319/Ubuntu_Setup/README.md

 # I can get it to run, but I am not able to locate the local folder.
 ```

-* VS Codium (it doesn't really matter what you use, this or VS code)
+* VS Codium (it doesn't really matter what you use, this or VS code , I switch between this randomly..)
+OR VS Code

 ```bash
 wget -qO - https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo/raw/master/pub.gpg | sudo apt-key add -